Canon 1300D vs Fujifilm X-Pro2

 |3 shutter flaps per second||8 shutter flaps per second|

 |Not weather sealed||Weathersealed body|

 |500 shots per battery charge||350 shots per battery charge|

 |129 x 101 x 78 mm, 485 g||141 x 83 x 46 mm, 495 g|

 Body comparison: Canon 1300D vs Fujifilm X-Pro2

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Fujifilm X-Pro2.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is notably smaller (10 percent) than the Canon 1300D.
 However, the X-Pro2 is slightly heavier (2 percent) than the 1300D.
 It is noteworthy in this context that the X-Pro2 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.